What Is Curing Of Cement ?

 When water is added to cement or if cement comes into contact with water, chemical compounds present in the cement react with the water.
 This results in an exothermic reaction called the hydration of cement.
 It is the hydration process that is responsible for the hardening of cement into a rock-solid mass with good compressive strength.
 The hydration process is an exothermic process that generates heat called heat of hydration.

-The term “curing refers to the process of maintaining favourable conditions necessary for the hydration reaction of cementitious materials, such as cement, to occur properly.
+The term “curing refers to the process of maintaining favorable conditions necessary for the hydration reaction of cementitious materials, such as cement, to occur properly.
 Hydration is the chemical reaction between cement and water that results in the formation of a hardened material.
 Curing is an essential feature of all cement-based construction materials, and it allows cement to work as a binding material.

 Curing is a crucial step in the concrete construction process as it helps achieve the desired strength, durability, and overall quality of the concrete.
 It involves providing sufficient moisture and temperature conditions to promote hydration and allow the cement to develop its full potential.